Support

 • What are the username and password to use?

-1. Use the right click → inspect element feature in the browser to view the exact input element for the username and password field.
+1. Use the right click → Inspect Element feature in the browser to view the exact input element for the username and password field.
 (Be sure to select the input field directly and not an element that’s wrapping the input; it must be an “<input>” element specifically).

-2. You’ll want use the browser developer tools to copy either the CSS Selector or the Full XPath for the username input, password input, and submit button - again, making sure you’re grabbing the selector or xpath for the core “<button>" or "<input>” element and not a wrapper around it.
+2. You’ll want to use the browser developer tools to copy either the CSS Selector or the Full XPath for the username input, password input, and submit button.

 3. Once you have filled out all the required fields, you can go ahead and import the URL and start the scan! 🎉

-Stark scans your URLs and finds accessibility issues By default, Stark will start scanning your URLs based on WCAG 2.2 AA compliance levels.
+Stark scans your URLs and finds accessibility issues.
+By default, Stark will start scanning your URLs based on WCAG 2.2 AA compliance levels.
 You can change the compliance level and WCAG version from the dropdown in the URL asset.
 As soon as you’ve selected a different compliance level results will be filtered and the selection will be persistent for any future scans.

 Have any questions about using Stark's Web App?
 Don’t hesitate to reach out to us at support@getstark.co.